Ahmed Lamlas

-Political Career
+Political career

 He was born in 1970 in Shabwah.
 He held many positions, including the director of Shaikh Outhman District in 2003, Al-Mansoura District in 2007, and Khur Maksar in 2012.
 He was appointed as the governor of Shabwah in 2016 and Aden in 2020.
 He has been a member of state since 2022.
+He has recently been appointed as the Secretary General of the Southern Transitional Council.